solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 npx expo start --dev-client --android
 ```

-### 4. Configure your Expo app to take and upload photos
+## 4. Configure your Expo app to take and upload photos

-Everything we've done to this point is effectively boilerplate.
-We need to add
+Everything we've done to this point is effectively boilerplate we needed to
-the functionality we intend for our Mint-A-Day app to have.
-Mint-A-day is a
+start adding the functionality we intend our Mint-A-Day app to have.
+Mint-A-day
-daily snapshot app.
-It lets users take a snapshot of their life daily in the
+is a daily snapshot app.
+It lets users take a snapshot of their life daily in
-form of minting an NFT.
+the form of minting an NFT.

 The app will need access to the device's camera and a place to remotely store
 the captured images.
 Fortunately, Expo SDK can provide access to the camera and
-[NFT.Storage](https://nft.storage) can store your NFT files for free.
+(NFT.Storage)[https://nft.storage] can store your NFT files for free.

-#### 1. Camera setup
+### 1. Camera setup

 Let's start by setting up the Expo-specific dependency we'll be using:
 `expo-image-picker`.
 This lets us use the device's camera to take pictures that